DETAILED ACTION

 Awamura teaches a toner comprising toner particles comprising a binder resin, which bear at least resin fine particles on their surfaces ([0010]).
 The toner also comprises a colorant ([0034]) and a wax as a release agent ([0037]).
 Awamura teaches that the coverage of the resin fine particles on the surface of the toner particles is preferably 20 – 80%, encompassing the range stated in Claim 1.
 Awamura teaches that silica particles, among other inorganic oxides, may also be included as external additives ([0042]), but does not appear to teach metal oxide particles coated with a metal hydroxide.

 In preparing the toner of Awamura, one of ordinary skill in the art would have been motivated to improve the fluidity of the toner by externally adding the silica particles taught by Miyakawa, which also impart negative chargeability.
-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the instant application to prepare the toner of Awamura externally added with the treated silica particles of Miyakawa, resulting in a toner satisfying Claim 1, Claim 2, Claim 3, and Claim 4.
+In addition, one of ordinary skill in the art would have been motivated to preserve the environmental stability and hydrophobicity of the silica particles by using the surface treatment agents taught by Ikeda.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the instant application to prepare the toner of Awamura externally added with the aluminum hydroxide-modified silica particles of Miyakawa, which are surface-treated with the silane agents taught by Ikeda, resulting in a toner satisfying Claim 1, Claim 3, and Claim 4.

 Awamura teaches that the toner may be used as a one-component developer ([0019]), or as part of a two-component developer ([0061]), reading on Claim 5.